 - If you are set up as a casual or demonstrator you also need to submit a PR7 expenses form.
 Please forward completed PR7 forms to email@example.com.

 - Further information on Student Expenses

 Cash Passport is the preferred option for cash advances, used to support business trips or events (Flights and hotels should be booked through Key Travel).
 Cash Passport offers better security, flexibility and financial control over the other alternatives.
-Please contact HR Services for any advice.
+Please contact Cash Passport for any advice.
 Please note the same finance procedures apply to cash advances as to any other expense claim so please refer to the Handy Guide for Staff making Expenses Claims when completing a return.

 - If you are a Research/Teaching Volunteer or (Lay) Participant in clinical trials, Submit an Expense claim